Inclusion of Inter-crystal Scattering in PET: Analytical Models and Dedicated Reconstruction: Methods and Materials

 The \ac{lmmlem} algorithm was implemented as in (\ref{eq:plainLMMLEM}) to obtain images with only \ac{ics} events (using the analytical sensitivity image (\ref{eq:sens2}) and system matrix (\ref{eq:sm4}) with equal weights $w_1 = w_2 = 1/2$), and only golden events.
 For the latter, a dedicated model was also developed (see analytical expressions for the system matrix $\mathbf{H}^{\text{G}}$ and sensitivity image $\mathbf{s}^{\text{G}}$ in Appendix \ref{sec:golden}).
 Furthermore, and similar to \cite{GILLAM2014,GRKOVSKI2015,ROSER2022}, the \ac{lmmlem} was extended to allow for the joint reconstruction of \ac{ics} and golden events.
 The corresponding update equation is:

 where $\lambda_v^{(n)}$ refers to the image value at the image element $v$ and iteration $n$.
-Images were discretized using a grid of $150\times150\times180$ cubic voxels with side length $0.25~\textrm{mm}$, except when specified otherwise.
+Images were discretized using a grid of $150\times150\times180$ voxels, except when specified otherwise.
+In all cases, cubic voxels with side length $0.25~\textrm{mm}$ were employed.
 Images obtained at different iteration numbers were analyzed, and no post-reconstruction smoothing was applied.
 No corrections (attenuation, object-scattering, normalization) were included into the reconstruction algorithm.